-In cases where no biodynamic farm is sufficiently close by, co-operation can be organised between the certified biodynamic farm and an organic farm.
+In cases where no biodynamic farm is sufficiently close by, co-operation in the sense of a fodder-manure exchange can be organised between the certified biodynamic farm and an organic farm.
 In either case, however, there must be a legal contract, which must be lodged with the respective certifying organisation.

-Before co-operation with an organic farm is permitted, the following conditions must be fulfilled:
+A fodder-manure co-operation with an organic farm is permitted, the following conditions must be fulfilled:

-- The co-operating partner farm must feed the animals with 100% organic fodder - The co-operating partner farm must be converted entirely to organic production - An exemption must be requested from the respective certifying organisation (APP 5A: see Appendix 7) - Farmyard manure has to be prepared on the farm where it originates (ideally in the stable), or at least six weeks before application. - The equivalent manure for the complete area may not exceed 1.4 mu/ha year. - Fodder-cooperation with organic farms is only possible in cases of perennial fodder plant cultivation (at least three years).
-Application of preparations has to start at least one year in advance and has to be executed by the fodder absorbing biodynamic farm.
-If crop rotation enables food crops on the cooperation area, application of preparations has to be continued, if the fodder production is continued in the following years.
-Food crops produced in co-operation cannot be marketed as Demeter. - Fodder-production in cooperation under the previous conditions can be treated as on farm production and Demeter amount for the purpose of 6.3.6 Feeding.
+- The co-operating partner farm must feed the animals with 100% organic fodder. - The co-operating partner farm must be converted entirely to organic production. - The corresponding equivalents of feed and fertiliser must be physically exchanged. - Farmyard manure has to be prepared on the farm where it originates (ideally in the stable), or at least six weeks before application. - The equivalent stocking rate for the complete area may not exceed 2.0 livestock units.

+A fodder-cooperation with an organic farm is permitted, the following conditions must be fulfilled:

+- There must be a legal contract, which must be lodged with the respective certifying organisation. - For annual and perennial fodder plant cultivation the contract has to cover at least three years.

+- The biodynamic farm receiving the feed, is responsible for the application of the preparations which must start at least one year in advance. - If crop rotation foresees food crops on the cooperation area, those cannot be marketed as Demeter.
+However, the application of preparations has to be continued during that time, if the fodder production is resumed in the following years. - Fodder-production in cooperation under the previous conditions can be treated as on farm production and Demeter amount for the fodder absorbing biodynamic farm.